 After identifying the challenges, the Pigott design team was able to utilize Herman Miller’s Living Office principles by implementing smaller workstations that were more efficient and allotted more square footage to be used for group and community spaces.
 The facility was intended to be transparent, open, and pure.
 Workstations were designed based on the unique work activities of each group rather than hierarchy.
 The only semi-private office in the facility is occupied by Anderson, who makes the space available to others for meetings as needed.
 Transparency continued through to the research and development team which was centralized in the heart of the facility and allowed high visibility into their test kitchen where meals are developed.
 Letters from clients and their families are proudly displayed in The Commons where employees are reminded that the meals they provide help clients live longer, healthier, more independent lives.

-The building was completed in just 9 months from groundbreaking to move-in, and DIRTT walls were installed in less than a week to reduce the time of occupancy.
-Pigott, Herman Miller, & DIRTT played integral roles in the success of this space allowing for an innovative facility that will suite PurFood’s needs for the foreseeable future and beyond.
+The building was completed in just 9 months from groundbreaking to move-in.
+Pigott and Herman Miller played integral roles in the success of this space allowing for an innovative facility that will suite PurFood’s needs for the foreseeable future and beyond.